 Employees and students who may encounter human blood or other potentially infectious materials receive annual training.

-For Researchers: All Bloodborne Pathogens Training is done through CITI Program.
+For Researchers (PIs, students, and other faculty/ staff specifcially working with human cells/ tissues, blood, or other human body fluids): All Bloodborne Pathogens Training is done through CITI Program.
 Register using your UWM account and afilliate with UWM.

 - Select Biosafety and Biosecurity from the list

 - Select OSHA Bloodborne Pathogens and enroll in course.